NielsLiisberg/command-for-SQL/README.md

 function or procedure you gives it.
-Now; CL and SQL does not share the complete same data types, however a runtime table is set for mapping the data types in your CL program and how they are declared in the function or procedure.
+Now; CL and SQL does not share the complete same data types, however a runtime table is set for mapping the data types in your CL program and how they are declared in the function or procedure in SQL ( more precise in SQLCLI).

 Then **CREATE_CL_COMMAND** produces a temporary source where each parameter comes in pairs:

 FIRST: a meta parameter - declaring a command constant ( that is not visible when prompting) containing the real name of the parameter in your SQL function or procedure, since CL has the limitation of 10 chars for parameter names.
-The the CL data type and and SQL equivalent - Here we let SQL handle the conversion of data types under the hood, where it is possible, but some like ROW_ID is not supported (yet).
+Then the CL data type and and SQLCLI equivalent - Here we let SQL handle the conversion of data types under the hood, where it is possible, but some like ROW_ID is not supported (yet).

-SECOND: This is a normal parameter description for you will use in any other command definition - not magic to that.
+SECOND: This is a normal parameter description as you will use it in any other command definition, shown when prompting - not magic here.

-Also the kind and name of function or procedure are stored, so it know what to call.
+Also the kind and name of function or procedure are stored, so it knows how and what to call.

-After producing the temporary command source is compiles it with a standard CRTCMD command and let it always run the program CMD4SQL in library CMD4SQL - that effectively means you don't the CMD4SQL in your library list when using the created commands.
+After producing the temporary command source is compiles it with a standard CRTCMD command.
+The produced command will always run the program CMD4SQL in library CMD4SQL - that effectively means you don't the CMD4SQL in your library list when using the created commands.

+If a given parameter in SQL has a default value, then it is set top be an *optional* in the command.
+The later CMD4SQL program
+figures out at runtime if the parameter is given or not and let SQL deal with the default value.
+So no defaults is the command it self.

 Also notice that; if you have any OUT or INOUT or calling a scalar function, then it will compile the command to allow it to run only on *IPGM and *BPGM since CL has no idea how to return values is started from i.e. the command line.

 ### the CMD4SQL program
 I have used SQLCLI for this task.
-SQLCLI - callable interface allows you to *bind* any parameter types as pointers, which makes it easy to simply *bind* to the parameter pointer that the command processor is handling you.
+SQLCLI - *callable interface* allows you to *bind* any parameter types as pointers to a buffer, which makes it easy to simply *bind* to the parameter pointer that the command processor is handling you.

 So the CMD4SQL will simply slurp up the meta information given by command processor .
-Then prepare either a *call* or a *values into* statement and the bind each parameter with a give parameter marker - and finally call you procedure of function with a **SQLexecute** .. simple as that.
+Then CMD4SQL wil prepare either a *call* or a *values into* statement and then bind each parameter with a give parameter marker - and finally call you procedure of function with a **SQLexecute** ... simple as that.

 ## Installation